 Student enrollment at our schools is affected by legislative, regulatory and economic factors that may change in ways we cannot predict.
-These factors outside our control limit our ability to assess our future enrollments effectively.
+These factors outside our control limit our ability to assess our future enrollment effectively.

-Adtalem's future revenue and growth depends on a number of factors, including many of the regulatory risks discussed above and business risks discussed below.
-DeVry University and Carrington have experienced reduced new student enrollments in recent periods.
-Despite ongoing efforts to provide more scholarships to prospective students, and to increase quality and build our reputation, negative perceptions of the value of a college degree, increased reluctance to take on debt and the resulting lower student consumer confidence may continue to impact enrollment in the future.
-In addition, technological innovations in the delivery of low-cost education alternatives and increased competition continue to negatively affect enrollments.
-Until legislative, regulatory, and market uncertainty are resolved, it may be difficult to assess whether and to what extent on our long-term revenue and growth prospects may be impacted.
+Adtalem's future revenue and growth depend on a number of factors, including many of the regulatory risks discussed above and business risks discussed below.
+DeVry University and Carrington have experienced reduced new student enrollment in recent periods.
+Despite ongoing efforts to provide more scholarships to prospective students, and to increase quality and build our reputation, negative perceptions of the value of a college degree from one of our institutions, increased reluctance to take on debt and the resulting lower student consumer confidence may continue to impact enrollment in the future.
+In addition, technological innovations in the delivery of low-cost education alternatives and increased competition continue to negatively affect enrollment.
+Until legislative, regulatory and market uncertainty are resolved, it may be difficult to assess whether and to what extent our long-term revenue and growth prospects may be impacted.